 While we have implemented measures designed to protect against security incidents, our security measures may in the future not be sufficient to prevent security incidents.
 We have no control over the security measures of third parties with whom we share or receive sensitive data.
-We may be unable to detect vulnerabilities in our information technology systems because such threats and techniques change frequently, are often sophisticated in nature, and may not be detected until after a security incident has occurred.
-Despite our efforts to identify and remediate vulnerabilities, if any, in our information technology systems (including our products), our efforts may not be successful.
+We take steps to detect and remediate vulnerabilities, but we may not be able to detect and remediate all vulnerabilities because the threats and techniques used to exploit the vulnerability change frequently and are often sophisticated in nature.
+Therefore, such vulnerabilities could be exploited but may not be detected until after a security incident has occurred.
+These vulnerabilities pose material risks to our business.
 Further, we may experience, delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.